Thai Rung Union Car

-Thai Rung Union Car (ไทยรุ่ง), formerly known as Thai Motor Corporation (THAMCO), is the first and so far only Thai-based automobile manufacturer, established in 1967 to assemble Leyland vehicles and later Isuzu, Toyota, Nissan, and Chevrolet-badged models, as well as those under its own brand.
+Thai Rung Union Car (ไทยรุ่ง), formerly known as Thai Motor Corporation (THAMCO), is the first Thai-based automobile manufacturer, established in 1967 to assemble Leyland vehicles and later Isuzu, Toyota, Nissan, and Chevrolet-badged models, as well as those under its own brand.

 History

 1967–1994: Thai Motor Corporation

 The company was established by Vichien Phaoenchoke in 1967 as Thai Motor Corporation (THAMCO) and began assembling Leyland vehicles.
 After Leyland's decline, THAMCO switched its business to assembling Isuzu, Toyota, Nissan, and Chevrolet vehicles in the 1980s and 1990s.